Need for Speed: Underground

 There's never a choice of what to upgrade.
 Money isn't the limiting factor in story mode, the rate of unlocks is.
 As soon as you've played the race that unlocks the next thing, you can immediately purchase it because you will have more money than you will ever need.
 I think the game's progression would have been more interesting if the performance upgrades were prohibitively expensive, so you had to balance which one you want to purchase based on your car's abilities, and you have to win more races to get money to purchase the next one, rather than it just being unlocked at a specific point in the future that you can do nothing about.

-Imagine the kinds of internal strife you get when you have to pick between the ECU, with its insane boosts to top speed and acceleration, or the first nitrous kit, which is just really fucking cool?
+Imagine the kinds of internal strife you get when you have to pick between the ECU, with its ridiculous boosts to top speed and acceleration, or the first nitrous kit, when going from no nitrous to having nitrous is just so cool?
 That would have been fun.
 I could have had that experience, and I didn't.

 There are the optional races for parts from TJ, who makes you pick 1 of 3 specific parts, but since you don't really get to try out the part before you have to irreversibly pick it, it doesn't really hit the same way as what I described.